Figure 1: Study participant flow chart

 We analyzed the ECGs of all false activations and categorized them to different ECG criteria and sought to determine criteria that lead to inappropriate ECG interpretation of STEMI.

-The ECG criteria used included maximum height of ST elevation, number of contiguous leads with ST elevations, territory of ST elevation involvement, individual lead analysis of ST elevation, reciprocal changes on the ECG, presence of left bundle branch block (LBBB), presence of left ventricular hypertrophy (LVH), presence of early repolarization, EMS or ED reading of ECG, presence of arrhythmias and computer analysis of the ECG as a STEMI.
+The ECG criteria used included maximum height of ST elevation, number of contiguous leads with ST elevations, territory of ST elevation involvement, individual lead analysis of ST elevation, reciprocal changes on the ECG, presence of left bundle branch block (LBBB), presence of left ventricular hypertrophy (LVH), presence of early repolarization, EMS or ED reading of ECG, presence of arrhythmias and computer analysis of the ECG as a ST-elevated myocardial infarction.

 Categorical outcomes were analyzed using a chi-squared test or Fisher exact test as indicated.
 Continuous variables were analyzed using either a two-tailed t-test or Mann-Whitney test.
 All tests were two-sided, and a P value of < .05 was considered statistically significant.
 Statistical analysis was performed with JMP statistical software, version 11, copyright SAS 2013.